-LPFCC promotes Early Childhood Education and Parenting Education that enhances parent resilience through the Parents as Teachers (PAT) and Bright By Three programs and by offering parenting classes such as Love and Logic®.
+LPFCC promotes Early Childhood Education and Parenting Education that enhances parent resilience through the Parents as Teachers (PAT) program and by offering parenting classes such as Love and Logic®.
 LPFCC offers monthly parenting Group Connections and Foster Parent Night Out events.
 Services for our community include hearing, vision and developmental screenings.

 The La Plata Family Centers Coalition has a variety of programs that strengthen families and promote healthy child development.